elentok/ror-bootcamp/part5.rst

     0. Exit

-  * The "Checkout" item will:
+  * The "Checkout" item:

-    * ask the user for a credit card number
+    * asks the user for a credit card number
     * creates an order from the shopping cart
     * moves the line items to the new order
     * empties the cart in the session